nniccolb/DjangoApp/README.md

   -----  Teamwork

-  We did not have any specific responsibilities.
+  We did not have any specific, designated tasks.
 We had at least one meeting weakly and continued the work from last time.
-  Our philosophy was to complete compulsory parts as fast as possible.
-Most of the meetings were just between two members instead of three, since we all were quite busy during this period.
+  Our philosophy was to complete compulsory parts as well as possible.
+Most of the meetings were just between two members, alternating between the group.

   Jonatan worked more than Akseli or Nicholas, since he did a lot of additional work outside the meetings, which can also be seen from amount of commits.
 Nicholas and Akseli did, however, work quite a bit on debugging and the fiasco of deploying the app to Heroku.